Las Vegas Wranglers (baseball)

-The first year
+1947

-The Wranglers were one of the charter franchises of the Class C Sunset League in 1947.
-Despite Paul Zaby's league-leading .402 batting average and a historic offensive season from Calvin Felix, the Wranglers (a Boston Braves affiliate) finished just 73-67, third place, and were beaten in the semifinals by Riverside, California.
-Las Vegas was managed by ex-major leaguer Newt Kimball, who also won 14 games as a pitcher for the Wranglers that year.
+The Wranglers were a charter franchise of the Class C Sunset League in 1947.
+Despite Paul Zaby's league-leading .402 batting average and a historic offensive season from Calvin Felix, the Wranglers (a Boston Braves affiliate) finished just 73-67, third place, and were beaten in the semifinals by the Riverside Dons.
+Ex-major leaguer Newt Kimball was Las Vegas's player-manager, also winning 14 games as a pitcher that year.

-The 21-year-old Felix led the Sunset League in nearly every offensive category in 1947, including 52 home runs, the second-most ever hit in a pro league by such a young player (Tony Lazzeri, also then 21, hit 60 HR for Salt Lake City in 1925, but his team played 200 games).
-Felix was sold to the Class AAA Hollywood Stars of the Pacific Coast League after the season, but never played for them; instead he wound up with the unaffiliated Denver Bears of the Western League in 1948, and with Santa Barbara (a Dodgers affiliate) in 1949.
-By 1953, Felix was with the AAA Montreal Royals, but was sent down to the Texas League in '54; he never played in the majors.
+The 21-year-old Felix led the league in nearly every offensive category in 1947, including 52 home runs, the second-most ever hit in a pro league by such a young player.
+(Tony Lazzeri, also then 21, hit 60 home runs for the Salt Lake City Bees in 1925, but that team played 200 games).
+Felix was sold to the Triple-A Hollywood Stars of the Pacific Coast League after the season but never played for them.
+Instead, he wound up with the unaffiliated Denver Bears of the Western League in 1948 and with the Santa Barbara Dodgers in 1949.
+By 1953, Felix was with the Triple-A Montreal Royals, but was sent down to the Texas League the next season.
+He never played in the majors.

-Actor Cameron Mitchell pitched one game for the '47 Wranglers; Las Vegas, needing all the pitching help they could get in the offense-minded Sunset League, signed Mitchell after he shut out the Los Angeles Angels (PCL) for four innings in an exhibition game.
-But the actor was shelled, allowing eleven runs in less than an inning to the Ontario, California Orioles.
+Actor Cameron Mitchell pitched one game for the Wranglers in 1947.
+Las Vegas, needing all the pitching help they could get in the offense-minded Sunset League, signed Mitchell after he shut out the Triple-A Los Angeles Angels for four innings in an exhibition game.
+However, the actor was shelled, allowing 11 runs in less than an inning to the Ontario Orioles.